October 29, 2024

 Human labor is still essential in developing and launching applicable AI models.
 Let’s explore AI's hidden workforce, delving into the critical role of data annotation teams.

-The Hidden Workforce: The Rise of Annotation Teams
+The Hidden Workforce: The Rise of AI Data Annotation Teams

 Artificial intelligence models rely on massive volumes of high-quality data for training.
 A single large-language model (like those used in AI chatbots) could use several petabytes of data across around one billion variables during its training stages.